 When?
 1863 onwards

 Between 1800 - 1900, the population density in New York more than doubled, and the congestion was worsening as public transport took up valuable land.
 The solution the United States favoured was an elevated railway raised above the streets.
-Across the pond in the UK, space constraints led to the birth of the underground.
+Across the pond in the UK, space constraints led to the birth of the Underground.
 London’s first Metropolitan Railway used conventional steam engines which opened in 1863 and linked Paddington to Kings Cross.
 By 1871 it encircled almost the whole of central London.
 Paris followed with the opening of the Metro, named after London line in the 1900, and Boston opened the first US underground service opened in 1879.

 Why should you care?
 King Sejong’s intention was to make language accessible to all classes in Korean society

 The creation of language is often a slow process across hundreds of years, but in 1443, King Sejong of Choson took matters into his own hands and announced the creation of Han’gul, a national alphabet for the Korean language.
-With only 28 characters, later reduced to 24, the new script was far easier than Chinese to learn.
+With only 28 characters, later reduced to 24, the new script was far easier to learn than Chinese.
 The introduction of the script faced bitter resistance from traditionalist nobles who feared that it would open civil service examinations to people from other social classes.
 As a result, Han’gul faded from use, relegated as the ‘vulgar letters’ of the lower orders, until its rediscovery in the 19th century.

 Discover more historical moments like this in The History Book.
 Covering everything from obscure underdogs to renowned revolutionaries, the latest title in the Big Ideas series explores history's most important and intriguing tales.